hmaidasani/RoomStats/README.md

 # RoomStats
-An app that takes a webcam shot periodically and finds the number of people in the image.
+An app that takes a webcam snapshot periodically and finds the number of people in the image.

 ## Requirements
 1. npm and node.js